LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 Add to the web site you crated in lab 1 by creating a "skeleton" (a set of empty pages) for your site.
 A site map is shown below for each group's web site.
 The site map is shown in the form of an outline.
 The main bullet points represent top-level web pages, and sub-point bullets represent pages linked from the top-level pages.

 These pages will all be place-holders.
+The only content will be:

+- A title (shows up in the browser tab).
+- A heading.
-The only content will be a heading,  a sentence saying what the page is for, and one or more links to other pages.
+- A sentence saying what the page is for.
+- One or more links to other pages.
+  - The home page will have links to the three top-level pages.
+  - The other prescribed top-level page will have links to the two sub-pages.
+  - Sub-pages will have links back to the home page.

 ### Site Maps